cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A side-effect of the OPRF protocol variants in this document is that they allow instantiation of an oracle for constructing static DH samples; see {{BG04}} and {{Cheon06}}.
 Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `Evalute()` calls made by the attacker.
-Note that the attacks only work in situations where Q divides p-1 or p+1, where p is the order of the prime-order group used to instantiate the OPRF.

 As a result of this class of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with 128-(log\_2(Q)/2) bits of security.